Four Ways to Revoke or Change Your Directive

 Practical Considerations When Revoking

 While the law makes revocation flexible, a few practical steps help avoid confusion.
 If you revoke orally, make sure the right people know.
-Your health care provider should be informed, and your surrogate should be told directly.
-If you create a new directive, it generally supersedes the old one, but destroying or clearly marking the previous document prevents conflicting instructions from circulating.
+Your health care provider should be informed.
+Your surrogate should be told directly.
+If you create a new directive, it generally replaces the old one.
+Destroying or clearly marking the previous document prevents conflicting instructions from circulating.

 One exception exists: mental health care powers of attorney under A.R.S.
 36-3285 have separate revocation rules.
 For standard health care directives and living wills, this statute controls.

-The simplicity of revocation reflects an important principle in Arizona law: your medical wishes should always reflect your current thinking.
+The simplicity of revocation reflects an important principle: your medical wishes should always reflect your current thinking.
 Life changes, health conditions evolve, and relationships shift.
 Your directive should keep pace.